viancodes/softlight-figma-converter/README.md

-Softlight Engineering Take-Home Assignment
+#Softlight Engineering Take-Home Assignment
-Overview

 This repository contains both the Figma-to-HTML/CSS conversion system and the generated output for the provided Softlight design mock.
 The goal was to reproduce the visual layout from Figma as accurately as possible, ensuring pixel-perfect fidelity in dimensions, typography, colors, spacing, and gradients.

-Project Structure
+#Project Structure
 softlight-figma-converter/
 │
 ├── src/